digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **Troubleshooting Tips: JVM OPTION and HEAP MEMORY ISSUES**

-Additionally you may required to modify some entries related to  elasticsearch and JVM options, Therefore SonarQube using elastciseach and JVM options.
+Additionally, you may be required to modify some entries related to elasticsearch and JVM options, Therefore SonarQube using elastciseach and JVM options.
 The reason is our system's HEAP MEMORY will not be compatible with the JVM configurations.

-If your sonarqube service not starting or keep restarting, check following log file.
+If your sonarqube service not starting or keep restarting, check the following log file.

 tail  -f /opt/sonarqube/logs/es.log